Michaelj82/precedent/README.md

 Currently working on collecting a dataset of these decisions through the govinfo API.
 Don't know if possible yet but working on it

+After making dataset will do the ML and data analysis